Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 This Post May Contain Affiliate Links.

-Watch the Video on How to Make Black-eyed Peas
+Watch Me Make Black-eyed Peas (Tutorial Video)

 What You Will Need